 The Act expands the kinds of personal information covered by the District’s data breach notification law.
-The law now covers a person’s first name or first initial and last name, phone number, or address, and any one of the following:
+The law now covers a person’s first name or first initial and last name, phone number, address, or any other personal identifier, and any one of the following:

 - social security number;

 - driver’s license number or District of Columbia Identification Card number;

 - credit card number or debit card number;